Dimension formulas for spaces of vector-valued Siegel modular forms of degree two and level two: Siegel modular forms

 The Petersson inner product provides an orthogonal decomposition

 We call $E_{k,j}(G)$ the space of Eisenstein series.
+The space of Eisenstein series can in turn be decomposed into $2$ pieces, orthogonal with respect to the Petersson inner product, as follows (see \cite[Proposition 13.2]{CvdGG})

-The decomposition (\ref{OrthoDecom}) can be refined according to the classification of automorphic representations of G$\Sp(4)$: Arthur packets.
-There are six different types of Arthur packets (see \cite{Arthur}, or \cite[pp. 3088--3089]{Schmidt18}): \begin{itemize} \item $\textbf{(G)}$: general type.
-They can only appear in $S_{k,j}(G)$. \item $\textbf{(Y)}$: Yoshida type.
-They can only appear in $S_{k,j}(G)$.
-Modular forms of this type are also called \textbf{Yoshida lifts}. \item $\textbf{(Q)}$: Soudry type (Klingen parabolic).
-They can only appear in $E_{k,j}(G)$.
-Modular forms of this type are also called \textbf{Klingen-Eisenstein series}. \item $\textbf{(P)}$: Saito-Kurokawa type (Siegel parabolic).
-They can only appear in $S_{k,0}(G)$, i.e. they are scalar-valued cusp forms.
-Modular forms of this type are also called \textbf{Saito-Kurokawa lifts}. \item $\textbf{(B)}$: Howe--Piatetski-Shapiro type (Borel parabolic).
-They can only appear in the space of cusp forms, but they do not appear in $S_{k,j}(G)$. \item $\textbf{(F)}$: Finite type.
-They can only appear in $E_{k,j}(G)$.
-Modular forms of this type are also called \textbf{Siegel-Eisenstein series}. \end{itemize} So we have
+where $SE_{k,j}(G)$ denotes the space of Siegel-Eisenstein series (they map to constants under the Siegel $\Phi$-operator) and $KE_{k,j}(G)$ denotes the space of Klingen-Eisenstein series (they map to cusp forms of degree $1$ under the Siegel $\Phi$-operator).
+The decomposition of the space of cusp forms $S_{k,j}(G)$ can also be refined according to the classification of automorphic representations of G$\Sp(4)$: Arthur packets.
+There are six different types of Arthur packets (see \cite{Arthur}) but only three of them can appear in our situation (see \cite[Section 2.1]{Schmidt18} and \cite[Proposition 4.3]{Roy_Schmidt_Yi}), namely: \begin{itemize} \item $\textbf{(G)}$: general type. \item $\textbf{(Y)}$: Yoshida type.
+They can only appear in $S_{k,j}(G)$ with $j>0$, i.e., in the case of vector-valued cusp forms.
+Modular forms of this type are also called \textbf{Yoshida lifts}. \item $\textbf{(P)}$: Saito-Kurokawa type (Siegel parabolic).
+They can only appear in $S_{k,0}(G)$, i.e., in the case of scalar-valued cusp forms.
+Modular forms of this type are also called \textbf{Saito-Kurokawa lifts}. \end{itemize} The other three types of Arthur packets (Howe--Piatetski-Shapiro type (Borel parabolic), finite type and Soudry type (Klingen parabolic) do not appear in our situation.
+So, in summary, we have